AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/components-console.md

 ### Component Details {#component-details}

-To view details about a specific component tap/click the required resource.
+To view details about a specific component select the required resource.
 Three tabs provide:

 * **Properties**